 Applicants are welcome to attend information sessions which are held regularly at the Saskatoon Police Service.

-Applicants must register to write an entrance exam and psychological questionnaire by completing and submitting the Testing Registration Form to email@example.com.
+Applicants must register to write an entrance exam and psychological questionnaire by submitting the Testing Registration Form .
 The SIGMA is a 74 question general knowledge questionnaire and can be written free of charge.
 Sample exams (SIGMA) can be purchased from www.policeprep.com .
 After successfully completing the exam, applicants will be registered to take the physical abilities test.

 An 8 week POPAT Preparation Program is available.
 For details contact Jason Weber at 306-966-1006 or e-mail him at email@example.com.

 Upon successful completion of both of the tests, complete and submit the Constable Information and Application Form and Personal Disclosure Form .
 Applications will be reviewed and selected candidates will participate in a pre-employment interview.
 This detailed interview will include questions on each applicant's understanding of policing and why he or she has chosen policing as a career.

 This is an employment interview conducted by a Sergeant trained and certified in the use of a polygraph instrument.

 Applicants participate in a psychological interview.

 Complete and submit the second part of the application package including the vision form.

 Background checks are completed by a recruiting unit investigator.
 References are contacted to determine if an applicant's personal history, traits and characteristics are suitable for a career in policing.
 People contacted for these interviews include present and past employers and colleagues, family members, long-time friends, neighbors and landlords.

 Selected candidates will participate in final panel interview with executive recruiting and human resource personnel.